October 30, 2011

 Our life is made up of different phases, or stages: youth and life with parents, going away to college or moving away from home and starting our own life, starting our own family while working to support that life, and now, retirement.

 Retirement is more control of your most valuable asset: Time.

-During the first few stages of life most of us spend time to generate income, on relationships, social commitments, and to build a particular lifestyle that makes us happy.
-Control of this resource is turned over to others much of the time.
+During the first few stages of life most of us spend time generating income, on relationships, social commitments, and to build a particular lifestyle that made us happy.
+Control of this resource was turned over to others much of the time.

 When we enter the retirement stage, we are given the opportunity to grab much of that control back.
 As we get older, we become much more aware of the value of time, and its rapid passing.
 I wrote awhile back about the odd phenomenon of weeks, months, even whole years racing by much more quickly in my 60's than they did in my 40's.
 As I become more aware of its value, the more quickly I seem to spend it.
 But retirement does gives me the opportunity to be purposeful and diligent in how I spend my time.
 I am more likely to eliminate time wasters from my schedule.